Replacing Carpet: 5 Top Flooring Alternatives

 Allergy and Health Concerns

 For many, carpet acts as a reservoir for dust, pet dander, pollen, and other allergens, particularly as it ages and its fibers become worn.
 If you or your family members experience increased allergy symptoms like sneezing, coughing, or sniffling while at home, your old carpet might be contributing to poor indoor air quality.
-Furthermore, in humid environments or after spills, carpets can retain moisture, fostering the growth of mold and mildew, which poses serious health risks.
+In humid environments or after spills, carpets can retain moisture, fostering the growth of mold and mildew, which poses serious health risks.
 Switching to hard-surface flooring can significantly improve air quality and create a healthier living environment.

 Outdated Style and Aesthetics